Constitution of the Guides Association of New York City

 Recorded attendance at a minimum of four monthly meetings within a year for Provisional members.
 The Board may determine appropriate substitutes for the meeting requirements based on the recommendation of committee chairs.

-History of a minimum of one year of experience
+History of a minimum of one year of experience as a GANYC Provisional member.

 Two letters of recommendation from Full category members for Provisional members